 James J. Kim.
 James J. Kim, 69, has served as our Chief Executive Officer and Chairman since September 1997.
 Mr. Kim founded our predecessor, Amkor Electronics, Inc., in 1968 and served as its Chairman from 1970 to April 1998.
 Mr. Kim is a director of Electronics Boutique Holdings Corp., an electronics retail chain.
-Mr. James Kim is a brother of Jooho Kim, our Executive Vice President of Corporate Strategy.
+Mr. James Kim is the brother of Jooho Kim, our Executive Vice President of Corporate Strategy.

 John N. Boruch.
 John N. Boruch, 62, was reappointed to be President and Chief Operating Officer in September 2004, after serving as Vice Chairman since January 2004.
 He has been a director since 1997.
 Mr. Boruch joined Amkor in 1984, and from 1984 to 1992 he was Corporate Vice President in charge of sales.
-He was named President in February 1992 and Chief Operating Officer in September 1997.
-Prior to joining Amkor, Mr. Boruch was with Motorola, a communications and electronics company, for 18 years.
-Mr. Boruch earned a B.A. in Economics from Cornell University.
-Mr. Boruch is also a director of the Fabless Semiconductor Association.
+He was named President in February 1992